 BMC91 is the Auto Liability Filing issued to the Federal Motor Carrier Safety Administration by your insurance company as proof of your liability insurance.

 Bobtail insurance protects a tractor when it is operated without a trailer.
 This is not to be confused with Non-Trucking Liability coverage, which only covers a vehicle when it’s driven for personal, nonbusiness use.

 Bobtail insurance is sometimes also called “deadhead” coverage.

-.
+Bodily Injury Liability is one part of liability insurance.
 Bodily Injury Liability coverage pays for injuries and death to people involved in an accident that you are responsible for.
 Bodily Injury Liability coverage also pays for the costs of your legal defense if you are sued.

 Certified Insurance Counselor (CIC) is an insurance agent professional certification designation.
 The CIC certification program was started by the National Alliance for Insurance Education & Research in Austin, Texas in 1969.

 The CIC program is for agency owners, producers, agents, brokers, and agency and company personnel.
 To be eligible to attend CIC institutes and obtain the CIC designation, an individual must: